-Considering that restaurant inventory is one of the crucial areas which often falls into the trap of theft and pilferage, you ought to have a tight check on it.
-Restaurant Inventory Spreadsheets like perpetual inventory, recipe costing cards, waste sheets, consumption, variance and expiry reports are viable options that will help you to have a tight control over your restaurant operations.
+Considering that restaurant inventory is one of the crucial areas which often falls into the trap of theft and pilferage, you ought to have a close check on it.
+The types of restaurant inventory spreadsheets are –

-In the manual era of restaurant management, restaurant inventory sheets were used to maintain the stock consumption and keep a track of the reports.
-Now, the restaurant inventory management software comes equipped with detailed reporting and provides the reports of the restaurant inventory spreadsheets.
+Earlier, when restaurants were managed manually, restaurant inventory spreadsheets were used to maintain the stock consumption and keep track of the reports.
+Now, the restaurant inventory management software comes equipped with detailed reporting and provides the auto-generated reports of the restaurant inventory spreadsheets.

 Essential Restaurant Inventory Spreadsheets That You Must Maintain and Track